timklapdor/csulx/_pages/mixer.md

         </div>
         <div class="col" title="Interaction with the Professions">
         <h4>Engagement with the professions</h4>
         <p>Students engage with the professions through workplace learning experiences or mentoring arrangements.
 Learning experiences and assignments are aligned to the workplace and/or professional contexts to ensure purposeful implementation of knowledge, skills and practice.
 A supportive connection between CSU, the student and partner is established before the placement (or other WPL experience) and maintained during and after its conclusion.
-Student are integrated into the complex and holistic aspects of the profession, developing inter-professional skills, personal ownership of their professional identity and critically reflecting on their own practice.</p>
+Students are integrated into the complex and holistic aspects of the profession, developing inter-professional skills, personal ownership of their professional identity and critically reflecting on their own practice.</p>
         </div>
         <div class="col" title="Flexible &amp; Adaptive Learning">
         <h4>Responsive by design</h4>
         <p>Teaching approaches and activities are designed to be responsive to student behaviour and demonstrated knowledge.
 This flexible approach acknowledges that some cohorts of students can be quite diverse and that a one size fits all approach will not work.
-Utilising early data and adaptive learning systems or resources the teacher can adjust content and experiences dynamically in order to meet the needs of a range of students.</p>
+Utilising early data and adaptive learning systems or resources, the teacher can adjust content and experiences dynamically in order to meet the needs of a range of students.</p>
         </div>
         <div class="col" title="Interactive Resources">
         <h4>Interactive &amp; adaptive resources</h4>